 Financing and Budgeting Concerns

 Restaurant plans must budget for the start-up costs and project future revenues and expenses.
-Starting a restaurant results in expenses to buy equipment, pay deposits and license fees, buy inventory and hire contractors to remodel the chosen property.
-An underfinanced restaurant often cannot survive extended periods of relatively minor problems so have your finances in order is absolutely essential.
+Starting a restaurant generates expenses to buy equipment, pay deposits and license fees, buy inventory and hire contractors to remodel the chosen property.
+An underfinanced restaurant often cannot survive extended periods of weak sales or relatively minor problems, so having your finances in order is absolutely essential.

-- Owners must choose whether to lease or buy their restaurant property.
+Owners must choose whether to lease or buy their restaurant property.
 Negotiating a lease or sale involves complex legal and financial arrangements, so owners need effective legal representation and advice.
-Before entering into a legal agreement, a restaurant owner should make realistic projections to ensure that the property costs do not handicap the restaurants success.
+Before entering into a legal agreement, a restaurant owner should make realistic projections to ensure that the property costs do not hamper the restaurant’s success.

-Choice of cuisine affects business plans, equipment needs, profit margins and capital requirements.
-Upscale restaurants need high-quality tableware, decorative accents and comfortable seating, but casual places have higher proportional food costs and need to buy various carryout containers and takeaway condiments.
-Restaurants get their supplies from suppliers, box stores and local produce vendors, and culinary trends favor finding nearby sources for meats, produce and kitchen staples and condiments.
+Restaurants get their supplies from suppliers, box stores and local produce vendors, and culinary trends favor finding nearby sources for meats, produce, kitchen staples and condiments.
 A restaurateur should have a supply chain established before the restaurant’s opening.
 You might need to apply for credit or pay cash for every delivery.

 Hiring Qualified Staff Proves Critical to Success

 Staff matters.
 Staffing issues can sink new restaurants, whether due to ineffective managers, thieves on the staff, rude servers, overwhelmed cooks or disorderly kitchens.
-Therefore, your initial hiring decisions have to wise ones, as you cannot afford to start off on the wrong foot.
+Therefore, your initial hiring decisions have to be wise ones because you cannot afford to start off on the wrong foot.
 Hiring strategies need to consider employee-benefit packages, health insurance, loyalty incentives and compensation issues.
 Upscale restaurants depend on finding talented chefs and kitchen staff to create appealing foods for customers.
 Casual dining and fast food restaurants need to hire and train their staffs before they open their doors.

 Choosing an Accounting and POS System

 New restaurants seldom survive just because they have good food and attentive service.
-Proper planning creates an infrastructure for success so that when you open, you can focus on preparing great food and pleasing diners instead of working on things that should already be done.
+Preparation creates a foundation for success so that when you open, you can focus on preparing great food and pleasing diners instead of working on things that should already be done.